toc-dev/dating/README.md

 ## See who likes you
 [![Likes][likes]](https://neudating.herokuapp.com/discover)
-Here, you can see users who like you. hen you like them back, it is an automatic match!
+Here, you can see users who like you and if you like them back, it is an automatic match!
 The names of the users who like you are abstracted for privacy and to make the experience holistic

 ## Message your matches